alexfmpe/blog/content/posts/nix/getting-started-with-nix.md

 but that's getting ahead of ourselves.

 If you can't find what you're looking for, it might be worth browsing the chapter in the Nixpkgs manual on [lanaguage and framework support](http://nixos.org/nixpkgs/manual/#chap-language-support) to see if you are dealing with something that is namespaced away.

+<span style="color: red">Is this the only way to find namespaces?
+Is it possible to list/search namespaces?</span>

 At this point we should be able to look around and find what we're looking for.